uyuni-project/sumaform/TROUBLESHOOTING.md

 # Troubleshooting

-## Q: I get the error "* Unknown root level key: terraform" whenever I try to `terraform apply`
+## Q: I get the error "* Unknown root level key: terraform"

 A: please update your terraform version to >= 0.8.0